WWE Clash of Champions: History

-Clash of Champions was established by WWE in 2016 and it replaced their previously annual pay-per-view, Night of Champions, which had run from 2007 to 2015.
+Clash of Champions was established by WWE in 2016 and it replaced their previously annual pay-per-view, Night of Champions, which had run from 2007 to 2015 (although it was reinstated in 2023).
 That event had a theme in which every active championship on WWE's main roster during those years were defended; Clash of Champions was established on a similar concept.
 The inaugural event was held exclusively for the Raw brand following the reintroduction of the brand extension in July 2016, where the promotion again split its roster into separate brands where the wrestlers were exclusively assigned to perform.
 This first event was held on September 25 that year and was the very first Raw-branded event of the second brand extension.
 The following year, the event was held as a SmackDown-branded event and was pushed back to December.

 In 2018, WWE discontinued brand-exclusive pay-per-views following WrestleMania 34.
 A Clash of Champions event was originally announced to be held that year, but it was later canceled and replaced by the all-female event, Evolution.
 In 2019, Clash of Champions was reinstated for the September slot.
 As the event was no longer brand-exclusive, the 2019 event featured the Raw, SmackDown, and 205 Live brands, but after 205 Live merged under NXT in October 2019, the 2020 event only featured Raw and SmackDown.
 Due to the COVID-19 pandemic, the 2020 event was held behind closed doors in WWE's bio-secure bubble, the WWE ThunderDome, hosted at the Amway Center in Orlando, Florida.

 An event for 2021 was originally scheduled to be held on September 26 at the Nationwide Arena in Columbus, Ohio.
 However, on July 9, 2021, WWE announced that Extreme Rules would instead take place on that date at that venue due to WWE rescheduling Money in the Bank to take place on Extreme Rules' original July date.
 Clash of Champions itself was quietly canceled without a new date being scheduled, and no further events have been scheduled since.